 Depending on the type of repairs needed, your provider may be able to do them in-store during your appointment.
 Sometimes, however, that’s not possible and they have to be sent to the manufacturer for the necessary repairs.

-There are several things that may be wrong with your hearing device if your troubleshooting.
+There are several things that may be wrong with your hearing device if you're troubleshooting.
 Some common things that your hearing care professional or the manufacturer may need to repair include:

 Many hearing aids come with a warranty when you purchase them.
 This is something you should consider when speaking with hearing care professionals and deciding what hearing aid provider to choose.
 Miracle-Ear offers a limited 3-year warranty that covers all repairs, so you can always make sure your hearing aid is working exactly as it should.